Our Whisky

 Sustainability

-• Anything left over after the second distillation will be used as fertiliser on the barley grown in the fields surrounding Castletown Mill
+• Pot ale and spent lees left over from the distillation process will be used as fertiliser on the barley grown in the fields surrounding Castletown Mill.

-• We will power the building with renewable energy
+• We will power Castletown Mill with renewable energy.

 • We will encourage visitors to use public transport.